- Locale: Squamish, British Columbia

 The Mine Run on the Ashlu is one of the sleeper classics in the Squamish zone.
 While it lacks the huge vertical walls of the Box Canyon downstream it has just as many clean bedrock rapids, and the meat of the run has been left unaffected by the completion of the Ashlu hydro project.
 The Mine has a well deserved, ferocious reputation - it is an excellent section of class IV-V kayaking studded with big holes you have to punch and a stout portage or two.
 This run fits the BC whitewater stereotype perfectly.

 From the upper (river left) put in the river is wide class II.
 Some good ledges lead quickly to the Mine rapid.
-This is a real class V+ rapid - it changed for the worse in recent years.
-Portage on the left around the crux move/enormous hole and put back in to a small eddy.
+This is a major rapid with a huge river-wide hole about half way down.
+You can portage on the left around the hole and put back in to a small eddy.
 You can't carry the bottom of the rapid, so head over to river right to scout the bottom half.
 The river right eddy below the portage is the lower (river right) access point.
 Whatever side you decide to enter by this rapid presents a stout entrance to this section of river.

 Below here the river is largely pool-drop bedrock ledges with some sections of boogie.
 Scout as necessary.
 After 5 or 6 big rapids a creek will enter on river right at a point where the river bends left.
 Walk 50 meters up the creek and follow the flagging tape and a faint but improving trail around a terrible pinch rapid - there are ropes in place to help lower back to the river - expect 15 minutes to complete this portage.
-There is a shorter portage by catching a marginal eddy further down from the creek - I don't recommend this option.
+There is a shorter portage by catching a marginal eddy further down from the creek - this is not recommended.

 After you get in there are more great rapids down to the old Mini-Mine put in, and all too quickly you'll be in the pond above the dam.
 Despite the hard work this is an excellent section of river - enjoy it and spread the word.It's called the Mine Run because - you guessed it - there's an old mine at the put in.